HL7/US-Core-STU3/pages/_includes/us-core-condition-summary.md

 1. Conditionally One clinical status in `Condition.clinicalStatus`
     -   [Invariants]
-    -   Condition.clinicalStatus is bound to [Condition Clinical Status Codes] value set
+    -   Condition.clinicalStatus is bound to [Condition Clinical Status Codes]
-1. One code in `Condition.verificationStatus`
-    -   Condition.clnicalStatus is bound to [ConditionVerificationStatus] value set
+1. One code in `Condition.verificationStatus` which is bound to [ConditionVerificationStatus] value set
-1. At least on code in `Condition.category`
-    -   Condition.clnicalStatus is bound to [[US Core Condition Category Codes] value set
+1. At least on code in `Condition.category` which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to [US Core Condition Category Codes] value set
-1. One Identification of the problem or health concern in `Condition.code`which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to:
-    -   [Problem Value Set] value set.
+1. One Identification of the problem or health concern in `Condition.code` which has an [extensible](http://build.fhir.org/terminologies.html#extensible) binding to [Problem Value Set]
 1. One patient reference in `Condition.patient`